goldenpinocchio/frogies/README.md

 For each Froggie:

 1. The block hash is divided into deterministic roll values.
-2. Each roll is mapped to predefined rarity ranges.
+2. Each roll is mapped to rarity ranges.
 3. The resulting values determine the Froggie's attributes.

 Trait categories include: